The Dressmaker (2015 film): Plot

-In 1926, in the fictitious Australian outback town of Dungatar, 10-year-old schoolgirl Myrtle Dunnage is blamed for the death of classmate Stewart Pettyman and sent away by police Sergeant Horatio Farrat (Hugo Weaving).

-Twenty-five years later, in 1951, Myrtle, now a couturier-trained dressmaker called Tilly (Kate Winslet), returns to Dungatar.
-Tilly remembers nothing of Stewart's death, and her mentally ill mother Molly (Judy Davis), living in squalor, does not even remember her.
+In 1926, in the fictitious outback town of Dungatar, State of Victoria, 10-year-old schoolgirl Myrtle Dunnage is blamed for the death of classmate Stewart Pettyman.
+A sympathetic policeman, Sergeant Horatio Farrat, sends her away.
+Twenty-five years later, Myrtle, now a couturier-trained dressmaker using the name "Tilly", returns to Dungatar.
+She remembers nothing of Stewart's death, and her mentally ill mother Molly, living in squalor, does not even remember her.

-At the local football final game, Tilly’s red couture gown distracts the Dungatar players.
-Teddy McSwiney (Liam Hemsworth) points this out, and she changes into an equally alluring black outfit before the last quarter.
+At the local football final game, the Dungatar players are distracted by Tilly's red couture dress.
+Teddy McSwiney points this out, and she changes into an equally alluring black outfit before the last quarter.
 When the teams swap ends of the field, the men from Winyerp are the distracted ones, and Dungatar wins.

-Tilly agrees to make a dress for Gertrude Pratt (Sarah Snook) for the upcoming footballers dance, in exchange for the truth.
+Tilly agrees to make a dress for Gertrude Pratt for the upcoming footballers dance, in exchange for the truth.
 Gertrude reveals that she told Stewart where Tilly was hiding that day.

-At the dance, a transformed Gertrude captures the attention of William Beaumont (James Mackay), and they later become engaged.
+At the dance, a transformed Gertrude captures the attention of William Beaumont, and they later become engaged.
 Impressed, the town's women commission extravagant dresses from Tilly, and Teddy pursues a romantic relationship with her.

-Sergeant Farrat confesses to Tilly that Stewart's father, Evan (Shane Bourne), a town councillor, blackmailed him for secretly being a cross-dresser.
+Sergeant Farrat confesses to Tilly that Stewart's father Evan, a town councillor, blackmailed him for secretly being a cross-dresser.
 Tilly and Farrat bond over their shared passion for designer clothing.
-Evan recruits incompetent Una Pleasance (Sacha Horler) to start a rival dressmaking service, but when Gertrude hires Tilly to create her wedding dress, the townspeople return to Tilly.
+Evan recruits incompetent Una Pleasance to start a rival dressmaking service, but when Gertrude hires Tilly to create her wedding dress, the townspeople return to Tilly.

-Bribed with a feather boa, Farrat lets Tilly read the witness statement given by her former schoolteacher, Beulah Harridiene (Kerry Fox).
+Bribed with a boa, Farrat lets Tilly read the witness statement given by her former schoolteacher, Beulah Harridiene.
 She confronts Beulah, who admits that she was not even there.

-Tilly tells Farrat this at Gertrude's wedding reception, but he remains reluctantly convinced that Tilly killed Stewart.
+Tilly tells Farrat this at Gertrude's wedding reception, but he remains reluctantly convinced that she killed Stewart.
 Everyone else had an alibi.
 He also reveals that Evan is Tilly's father.
-Tilly runs away, and Teddy follows after soothing his developmentally disabled brother, Barney (Gyton Grantley), who screams hysterically that Tilly "moved" when Stewart died.
+Tilly runs away, and Teddy follows after soothing his developmentally disabled brother, Barney, who screams hysterically that Tilly "moved" when Stewart died.